jaeyk/comp_thinking_social_science/02_Unix-Bash/05_git.md

 * When were the changes made?
 * Why were changes needed?

+Git is a case of a distributed version control system, common in open source and commercial software development.

 ### 2. Setup

 We'll start with telling git who you are.